blinkinput/blinkinput-android/README.md

 	-dontwarn android.hardware.**
 	-dontwarn android.support.v4.**
 	```
+5. Add _BlinkOCR's_ dependencies.
+See [_BlinkOCR's_ dependencies](#dependencies) section for more information.

 ## <a name="eclipseIntegration"></a> Eclipse integration instructions

 We do not provide Eclipse integration demo apps.
 We encourage you to use Android Studio.
+We also do not test integrating _BlinkOCR_ with Eclipse.
+If you are having problems with _BlinkOCR_, make sure you have tried integrating it with Android Studio prior contacting us.

 However, if you still want to use Eclipse, you will need to convert AAR archive to Eclipse library project format.
 You can do this by doing the following:

 1. In Eclipse, create a new _Android library project_ in your workspace.
 2. Clear the `src` and `res` folders.